Bystanders at Work®:

 This is the power of a cohesive, institution-wide approach.

 Two audiences.
-One mission: to create a safer, more respectful environment for all.
+One mission: to create a safer, more respectful learning and working environment for all.

-While the Bringing in the Bystander® (BITB) College Program is a highly effective, evaluated, and research-backed tool for college student populations, it was never designed for faculty or staff audiences.
+While the Bringing in the Bystander® (BITB) College Program is a highly effective, evaluated, and research-backed tool for college student populations, it was not designed for faculty or staff audiences.

 The student-focused BITB program:

-• Uses peer-to-peer scenarios relevant to student campus life
+• Uses peer-to-peer scenarios relevant to student life.

-It cannot be be delivered to faculty and staff: Faculty and staff operate in a fundamentally different context—with professional roles, workplace hierarchies, and reporting obligations that require a completely different approach.
+BITB College cannot be delivered to faculty and staff.
+Faculty and staff operate in a fundamentally different context—with professional roles, workplace hierarchies, and reporting obligations that require a completely different approach.

-That’s why we created the new Faculty & Staff Workplace Program—a prevention solution for all employees in higher education.
+That’s why we created the new Bystanders At Work: Faculty & Staff Workplace Program—a prevention solution for all employees in higher education.

 This program recognizes:

-• The power dynamics and responsibilities unique to employees
+• Recognizes the power dynamics and responsibilities unique to employees.

-• The real-life challenges staff face when deciding how and when to intervene
+• Incorporates the real-life challenges faculty and staff face when deciding how and when to intervene - related to another employee’s or students’ behavior.

-• The need for practical tools that align with HR protocols, DEI goals, and institutional policies
+• Recognizes the need for practical tools that align with HR and institutional protocols, priorities, and policies.

 In short: A student program can’t serve a workplace audience effectively.
-To truly engage your team -and avoid the risks of ineffective or inappropriate training- you need a program tailored to their environment, voice, and responsibilities.
+To truly engage your team - and avoid the risks of ineffective or inappropriate training - you need a program tailored to the faculty and staff environment, voice, and responsibilities.

 Untitled design-84.png